 Stainless steel splatter screens don’t perfectly block grease splatter, but they do reduce mess and cut down cleaning time.

 Stainless steel splatter screen can be hand washed with a sponge or dishwashing brush and degreasing soap.
 It may take some elbow grease to remove greasy residue from the mesh.
-Place the utensil in the sink and press sponge or cleaning brash against the screen.
+Place the utensil in the sink and press a sponge or cleaning brash against the screen.
 Rinse under running water and dry.
 Store it in the drawer until the next use.
 It can also be dishwasher cleaned.

-Brand: Splatter Screen for Frying Pan by K BASIX (Foldable handle and small feet for resting on the counter without making a mess) and Splatter Screen Set by Chefast (extremely sturdy item and the kit also includes a silicone handle cover and two plastic scrapers for grill and pan).
+Related products: Splatter Screen for Frying Pan by K BASIX (Foldable handle and small feet for resting on the counter without making a mess) and Splatter Screen Set by Chefast (extremely sturdy item and the kit also includes a silicone handle cover and two plastic scrapers for grill and pan).

 2. Foldable Splatter Guard

 This splatter shield prevents hot oil from splattering across your kitchen backsplash and the rest of the stove.

 The panels can be made of stainless steel or aluminum with a non-stick surface for easier cleaning.

 However, this guard can’t completely protect the surrounding area because of a long handle poking out.
 When purchasing, make sure that the walls are high enough to block oil splatters.

 Wash the panels with a soapy sponge when needed and let them air dry.